coffee19850519/single_cell_spatial_image/README.md

-# RESEPT: a computational framework for REconstructing and Segmenting Expression pseudo-image based on sPatially resolved Transcriptomics
+# RESEPT: a computational framework for REconstructing and Segmenting Expression RGB image based on sPatially resolved Transcriptomics

-A novel method to reconstruct a pseudo-image of spots using the sequencing data from spatially resolved transcriptomics to identify spatial context and functional zonation.
+A novel method to reconstruct a RGB image of spots using the sequencing data from spatially resolved transcriptomics to identify spatial context and functional zonation.

 <p align="center">
   <img height="300" width="700" src="./image/figure1.png" />